mroch4/AlbumRepository/README.md

 ## TODOs:

-Apply useContext hook to set query on album data onclick and global language switch\
+Get HTMLAnchorElement and HTMLDivElement innerText (TS MouseEventHandler typing issue) to set the query onClick\
-Add Firebase as database to store the albums data\
+Add global language switch\
-Add placeholder while loading data from database\
+Add Firebase as database to store the albums data

 ## Page URL: